This post may contain affiliate links. Please see my disclosure policy for details.

 Can I see these Signet Library Outlander Locations for myself?

-The Upper Library and the room that featured as the Governor’s office is strictly off limits to the public.
+The Upper Library and the room that featured as the Governor’s office are strictly off-limits to the public.
 You can ask, but don’t be disappointed when the answer is a firm ‘no’.

 The Signet Library is a workspace of law firms and solicitors and you need to be accompanied while inside.